-- Be appealing and attractive to students, parents, guests and staff; - Be served in a clean and pleasant setting; with adequate time provided for students to eat, at a minimum of 15 minutes - Meet, at a minimum, nutrition requirements established by SBP, NSLP, local and state statutes and regulations; - Offer a variety of fruits and vegetables every day; Fruits and vegetables will be locally grown when available, in season and economically feasible. - Serve only low-fat and fat-free milk; and - Ensure that 80% of the bread/grains served are whole grain for breakfast and lunch; - Offer foods will meet the final rule for added sugars, sodium/fat/trans fat requirements; - Breakfast will be offered in all schools in order to provide students with a nutritious meal to begin the school day, increasing student focus and attention in the classroom.
-Breakfast is of zero charge to both free and reduced students. - Complete nutritional meals will be priced at a more affordable rate than foods purchased a la carte. - Nutrition information will be made available on department website, or other means. - Meal Benefit Applications will be provided in English and Spanish.
-If another language is required, information obtaining a Meal Benefit Application, in another language can be obtained at the district office. - When capable, AFUHSD will provide a Summer Food Program for at least four weeks between the last day of the academic school year and the first day of the following school year.
+- Be appealing and attractive to students, parents, guests and staff; - Be served in a clean and pleasant setting; with adequate time provided for students to eat, at a minimum of 15 minutes - Meet, at a minimum, nutrition requirements established by SBP, NSLP, local and state statutes and regulations; - Offer a variety of fruits and vegetables every day; Fruits and vegetables will be locally grown when available, in season and economically feasible. - Serve only low-fat and fat-free milk; and - Ensure that half of the bread/grains served are whole grain for breakfast and lunch; - Offer foods that are low in sugar, sodium and unhealthy fats; - Breakfast will be offered in all schools in order to provide students with a nutritious meal to begin the school day, increasing student focus and attention in the classroom.
+Breakfast is of zero charge to both free and reduced students. - Complete nutritional meals will be priced at a more affordable rate than foods purchased a la carte. - Nutrition information will be made available on menus, website, cafeteria menu boards, or other printed material or means. - Meal Benefit Applications will be provided in English and Spanish.
+If another language is required, information obtaining a Meal Benefit Application, in another language can be obtained at the district office. - When capable, AFUHSD will provide a Summer Food Program for at least six weeks between the last day of the academic school year and the first day of the following school year.